DockterTeagle/Obsidian/Linear Algebra/GilbertStrang/Unit 1.  Essentials of vectors and matrices.md

 ### The Row Picture
 one possible interpretation of this is to think of it in rows. or the intersection of two lines, the "answer" to the problem is the intersection of these lines

 ### The Column Picture
-another way to think about this is to think of the x vector and the y vector as separate, and we need to find the linear combination that gives the out vector. gets better as $n$ increases.
+another way to think about this is to think of the x vector and the y vector as separate, and we need to find the linear combination that gives the out vector. gets better as $n$ increases.\
+#LinearAlgebra/vizualizingMatrices/columnPicture

 ### The Matrix Form
 The "correct" way to think about it, also shorter